mcuntz/partialwrap/docs/source/userguide.rst

                             {'pargs':[names], 'keepparameterfile':True})
    res = opt.minimize(rastrigin_wrap, x0, method='BFGS')

 Note the list in `'pargs':[names]`.
 If one put `'pargs':names` than the `*args` mechanism would pass three single arguments to `sub_params_names`, which would hence wrongly receive 5 instead of 3 arguments.

 The same `*args/**kwargs` mechanism is implemented for the `outputreader`, where one can set the keys `oargs` and `okwargs` to be passed to `outputreader`.
 This can be used, for example, to pass observational data and uncertainty to calculate an evaluation metric such as a log-likelihood from model output.

 Provided parameterwriter and outputreader
 =========================================

-`partialwrap` comes with a few predefined `parameterwriter` and `outputreader`.
-The most basic ones were used in the examples above. :func:`~partialwrap.standard_parameter_writer` simply writes parameter values one by one in a file. :func:`~partialwrap.standard_parameter_reader` reads parameters line by line from a file that does not contain any header lines, comments or similar.
+``partialwrap`` comes with a few predefined `parameterwriter` and `outputreader`.
+The most basic ones were used in the examples above.
+:func:`~partialwrap.std_io.standard_parameter_writer` simply writes parameter values one by one in a file.
+:func:`~partialwrap.std_io.standard_parameter_reader` reads parameters line by line from a file that does not contain any header lines, comments or similar.
-:func:`~partialwrap.standard_output_reader` similarly reads a single value from a file.
+:func:`~partialwrap.std_io.standard_output_reader` similarly reads a single value from a file.

+:func:`~partialwrap.std_io.standard_parameter_writer_bounds_mask` writes another
-:func:`~partialwrap.standard_parameter_writer_bounds_mask` writes another common format, which includes one header line (# value min max mask) plus one line per parameter with the following
-columns: consecutive parameter number, current parameter value, lower bound of parameter, upper bound of parameter, 0/1 mask. :func:`~partialwrap.standard_parameter_reader_bounds_mask` reads exactly these kind of files (lines starting with '#' will be ignored).
-A last example of an `outputreader` is :func:`~partialwrap.standard_timeseries_reader` (or :func:`~partialwrap.standard_time_series_reader`), which reads all lines from an output file into a `numpy.ndarray`.
+common format, which includes one header line (# value min max mask) plus one line per parameter with the following columns: consecutive parameter number, current parameter value, lower bound of parameter, upper bound of parameter, 0/1 mask. :func:`~partialwrap.std_io.standard_parameter_reader_bounds_mask` reads exactly these kind of files (lines starting with '#' will be ignored).
+A last example of an `outputreader` is :func:`~partialwrap.std_io.standard_timeseries_reader` (or :func:`~partialwrap.std_io.standard_time_series_reader`), which reads all lines from an output file into a `numpy.ndarray`.

 These `parameterwriter` and `outputreader` are given rather as examples for users to write their own readers and writers.

-A versatile `parameterwriter` ready to use is, however, :func:`~partialwrap.sub_params_names`, which was used in the example above.
+A versatile `parameterwriter` ready to use is, however, :func:`~partialwrap.std_io.sub_params_names`, which was used in the example above.
 It searches the `parameterfile` for lines that have nothing but whitespace before given `names` and replaces the right hand side of the equal sign with the parameter value.
 This can be used with a large variety of parameter files such as Python's :mod:`configparser` files or Fortran namelists or similar.
-It exists in two variants: `names` are case-sensitive in :func:`~partialwrap.sub_params_names_case` and case-insensitive in :func:`~partialwrap.sub_params_names_ignorecase`. :func:`~partialwrap.sub_params_names` is simply a wrapper for the latter case-insensitive function.
+It exists in two variants: `names` are case-sensitive in :func:`~partialwrap.std_io.sub_params_names_case` and case-insensitive in :func:`~partialwrap.std_io.sub_params_names_ignorecase`.
+:func:`~partialwrap.std_io.sub_params_names` is simply a wrapper for the latter case-insensitive function.

-Another versatile `parameterwriter` that comes with `partialwrap` is :func:`~partialwrap.sub_params_ja`.
-It searches for the strings #JA0000#, #JA0001#, ... in the `parameterfile` and replaces them with the values of the first parameter, the second parameter, and so on.
-The file must be well prepared in advance but the parameters can then be anywhere in the `parameterfile`, appear several times on the same line or on different lines, etc. After :func:`~partialwrap.sub_params_ja` was called once, for example by an optimization routine, the tags #JA0000#, #JA0001#, ... would be gone and a second iteration could not fill in new parameter values.
-The best way to use :func:`~partialwrap.sub_params_ja` is thus with the key `'pid':True` to :func:`~partialwrap.exe_wrapper`, which will be explained in the next section about concurrent execution of the external program.
+Another versatile `parameterwriter` that comes with `partialwrap` is :func:`~partialwrap.std_io.sub_params_ja`.
+It searches for the strings #JA0000#,
+#JA0001#, ... in the `parameterfile` and replaces them with the values of the
+first parameter, the second parameter, and so on.
+The file must be well prepared in advance but the parameters can then be anywhere in the `parameterfile`, appear several times on the same line or on different lines, etc. After :func:`~partialwrap.std_io.sub_params_ja` was called once, for example by an optimization routine, the tags #JA0000#, #JA0001#, ... would be gone and a second iteration could not fill in new parameter values.
+The best way to use :func:`~partialwrap.std_io.sub_params_ja` is thus with the key `'pid':True` to :func:`~partialwrap.wrappers.exe_wrapper`, which will be explained in the next section about concurrent execution of the external program.

 Parallel evaluation of external executables
 ===========================================

 Most real-life numerical models have longer run times than just a few milliseconds.
 One might hence like to take advantage of more processing units such as simple multi-core processors, multi-processor nodes or computer clusters.
-Take the simple parallel evaluation of the Rastrigin function from above:
+Take the simple parallel evaluation of the Rastrigin function from
+above:

 .. code-block:: python